 With almost an identical design as the Teva Terra-Fi Lite, the Hurricane supplies its wearers with a surprising amount of stability, based off of its three strap design which enables a custom, secure fit.

-The overall stiffness, support, and stability of the Hurricane's chassis is a little bit lacking in comparison to some of the burly sandals we tested such as the Chaco Unaweep.
+The overall stiffness, support, and stability of the Hurricane's chassis is a little bit lacking in comparison to some of the burly sandals we tested.
 While traversing sharp rocks, we could definitely feel a little bit poking through, and occasionally the shoe would fold upon harsh stress.
 If you'll be spending a lot of time walking on road blast rocks, or live in a place with blocky, hard rocks, maybe take a look at a more substantial shoe that has a bit more protection.

 Fit and Design